aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 Of course, changing the values of their attributes (e.g., setting the normal fish's location to "water") would change the values of the answers to the previous questions.

-=== 3.
+=== 4.
 Player/Enemy <playerEnemy>

-The last of the three examples is about the automated planning of a (very simple) strategy that one of the individuals will "carry out" to fulfil its goal.
+The fourth example concerns the automated planning of a (very simple) strategy that (only) one of the two individuals will "carry out" to fulfil its goal.
 The code is the following:

 #linebreak()